Alzheimer’s Disease Homework: Understanding the Complex Brain Disorder

 The Scale of Alzheimer’s Caregiving in the US and UK

 According to the Alzheimer’s Association, approximately 11.5 million Americans provided unpaid care to someone with Alzheimer’s or another dementia in 2023 — contributing an estimated 18.4 billion hours of care valued at over $346 billion.
-The emotional and physical toll on caregivers is substantial.
-Studies consistently find elevated rates of depression, anxiety, social isolation, and physical health problems among Alzheimer’s caregivers compared to non-caregiving adults.
-Caregiver burden — a term capturing the multidimensional strain of caregiving — is measurable using validated tools like the Zarit Burden Interview and the Caregiver Strain Index.
+Studies consistently find elevated rates of depression, anxiety, social isolation, and physical health problems among Alzheimer’s caregivers.
+Caregiver burden is measurable using validated tools like the Zarit Burden Interview and the Caregiver Strain Index.

-In the United Kingdom, the Alzheimer’s Society estimates that 700,000 people are currently providing unpaid care for someone with dementia, and the total economic value of this informal care exceeds £18 billion annually — more than the NHS spends on dementia care itself.
+In the United Kingdom, the Alzheimer’s Society estimates that 700,000 people are currently providing unpaid dementia care, with the total economic value exceeding £18 billion annually.
 The Carers Act 2014 in England gave unpaid carers a legal right to a needs assessment and support from local authorities.
-Understanding these policy frameworks matters for students in UK health policy or social care programs.
-The emotional labor of caregiving is one area where applying theories of individual behavior and psychological needs can enrich the analysis in a nursing or social work assignment.

 Ethical Dilemmas in Alzheimer’s Care

-- Autonomy and decision-making capacity: As cognitive impairment progresses, Alzheimer’s patients lose the capacity to make informed decisions about their own care.
-How should healthcare providers and families balance respect for the person’s previously expressed wishes with their current needs and apparent preferences?
-Advance directives and lasting powers of attorney (LPA in the UK; durable power of attorney for healthcare in the US) are the primary legal tools for addressing this, but they are imperfect.
+- Autonomy and decision-making capacity: As cognitive impairment progresses, Alzheimer’s patients lose the capacity to make informed decisions.
+Advance directives and lasting powers of attorney are the primary legal tools, but they are imperfect.

-- Disclosure of diagnosis: Should a person be told they have Alzheimer’s disease?
-In most Western healthcare systems, disclosure is considered standard ethical practice — the person has a right to know their diagnosis.
-But how and when to disclose requires significant sensitivity, particularly in early stages where denial is common.
+- Disclosure of diagnosis: In most Western healthcare systems, disclosure is considered standard ethical practice — the person has a right to know their diagnosis, though timing and sensitivity are critical.

-- Use of restraints and sedation: In later stages, behavioral symptoms including aggression and wandering can pose safety risks.
-The use of physical restraints or antipsychotic medications (which carry serious risks in dementia patients, including increased mortality) raises ethical questions about safety vs. autonomy and dignity.
+- Use of restraints and sedation: Antipsychotic medications carry serious risks in dementia patients, including increased mortality, raising ethical questions about safety vs. dignity.

-- End-of-life care decisions: Alzheimer’s disease raises profound questions about artificial nutrition and hydration in late stages, the use of antibiotics to treat life-threatening infections, and the appropriate goals of care when a person can no longer express preferences.
-Medical aid in dying (legal in several US states and Canada) creates additional complexity for patients who might have requested it while competent.
+- End-of-life care decisions: Alzheimer’s raises profound questions about artificial nutrition and hydration in late stages, and the use of antibiotics to treat life-threatening infections when preferences can no longer be expressed.

-- Research participation: Enrolling cognitively impaired individuals in clinical trials requires surrogate consent — how can researchers ensure this is truly in the individual’s interest rather than the surrogate’s convenience?
+- Research participation: Enrolling cognitively impaired individuals in clinical trials requires surrogate consent — ensuring this is truly in the individual’s interest.

-These ethical challenges are analyzed in frameworks of principlism (Beauchamp and Childress’s four principles: autonomy, beneficence, non-maleficence, justice) and virtue ethics.
-For assignments that require applying ethical frameworks, understanding these principles first is crucial.
-Ethics and social responsibility frameworks provide a useful analytical foundation even when applied to healthcare contexts.
+These ethical challenges are analyzed through frameworks of principlism (Beauchamp and Childress’s four principles: autonomy, beneficence, non-maleficence, justice) and virtue ethics.

 Memory Care Units and Dementia Villages